Executive Summary

 - ROE > 15%?
 Only recently, from low equity base

 - Management skin in game?
-THEY ARE SELLING, not buying
+NO -- universal selling

 - Identifiable moat?
 NO